 Over the next few months, Basmina noticed a change in herself.
 She started to feel more confident and even began to dream of her future.
 She wants to be a doctor and she no longer felt like that would be impossible for her.
 According to her educators, she is a hardworking, bright, articulate and kind girl.

 And then the lockdown came.
 In March 2020, all Skateistan Skate Schools had to close for in-person classes due to the Covid-19 pandemic.
-This was the first time since we opened the doors in Kabul in 2009 that we had suspended programs indefinitely.
+This was the first time since we started running our work that we had suspended programs indefinitely.
 For children like Basmina, this was really hard to take.

-The team in Kabul got to work straight away to offer support and remote programs to our students.
+The team at Skateistan got to work straight away to offer support and remote programs to our students.
 This included distributing food, hygiene supplies and learning materials as well as organizing activities for students to do at home.
 Although it wasn’t the same experience as being together with her friends, Basmina used the time to learn more about herself.

 Now, Basmina is studying in Grade 6 and she is happy that she finally joined the formal education in a hub school.
 She actively takes part in her class, does her homework and is present in the class every day.
 Her love for skateboarding has not diminished.
 Basmina is still coming to Skateistan for the Skate and Create program and she continues to be a role model for other students.
 We can’t wait to see what sort of future Basmina will build for herself, now that she is Back on Board.